openml/openml-python/docker/readme.md

 This section contains some notes about the structure of the image, intended for those who want to work on it.

 ### Added Directories
+The `openml/openml-python` image is built on a vanilla `python:3` image.
+Additionally it contains the following files are directories:

-There is a `/omlp` directory which by default contains the openml-python repository in the state with which the image was built.
+ - `/omlp`: contains the openml-python repository in the state with which the image was built by default.
-The used virtual environment resides in the `/omlp/venv/` folder.
-The startup script is located in `/scripts/startup.sh`.
-Otherwise it is built on a vanilla `python:3` image.
+            If working with a `BRANCH`, this repository will be set to the `HEAD` of `BRANCH`.
+ - `/omlp/venv/`: contains the used virtual environment for `doc` and `test`.
+It has `openml-python` dependencies pre-installed.
+            When invoked with `doc` or `test`, the dependencies will be updated based on the `setup.py` of the `BRANCH` or mounted `/code`.
+ - `/scripts/startup.sh`: the entrypoint of the image.
+Takes care of the automated features (e.g. `doc` and `test`).

 ## Building the image
 To build the image yourself, execute `docker build -f Dockerfile .` from this directory.